hortonworks-spark/cloud-integration/spark-cloud-integration/src/main/site/markdown/index.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Cloud Committer for Apache Spark
+# Cloud Committers for Apache Spark

-This module contains an ApacheSpark job committer which supports the new committer plug in mechanism of Apache Hadoop —so supporting high performance and deterministic committing of work to eventually consistent object stores where the trandition
+This module contains classes which integrate an Apache Spark job with the new committer plug in mechanism of Apache Hadoop —so supporting high performance and deterministic committing of work to object stores.

 Features